EN

 April MyHealth

-April MyHealth can offer cover to dependent children up to the age of 22 in full-time education providing that one parent is covered.
-Proof of full-time studies must be submitted.
+April MyHealth can offer cover to dependent children up to the age of 23 in full-time education providing that one parent is covered.
+Proof of full-time studies must be submitted and that the child reside in the same country as the parent.

 April Ma Sante Internationale